-VOCAL offers the G.722.2 Adaptive Multi-Rate Wideband (AMR-WB) vocoder in several forms for integration with user applications - as a standalone voice compression algorithm, as part of a modular software library suite, or with a VoIP stack.
-Our software may be licensed as binary or source code with custom designs available to meet unique customer requirements.
+VOCAL offers the G.722.2 Adaptive Multi-Rate Wideband (AMR-WB) vocoder in several forms for use with high quality VoIP applications.
+Our G.722.2 speech coder may be licensed as a standalone voice compression algorithm, as part of a modular software library suite, or with a VoIP stack.
+Contact us to discuss your G.722.2 vocoder application requirements.

 The coding scheme for the multi-rate coding modes is the so called Algebraic Code Excited Linear Prediction Coder, hereinafter referred to as ACELP.
 The multi-rate wideband ACELP coder is referred to as AMR-WB.
 G.722.2 also utilizes an integrated Voice Activity Detector (VAD).
 The sampling rate is 16 000 samples/s leading to a bit rate for the encoded bit stream of 6.60, 8.85, 12.65, 14.25, 15.85, 18.25, 19.85, 23.05 or 23.85 kbit/s.